-NAVAJO RESERVATION HOME REPAIR
+NAVAJO HOME REPAIR

 At St. Bonaventure Indian Mission we are unwavering in our belief that adequate housing is fundamental to a decent quality of life.
 For our Navajo neighbors with limited physical and financial resources the Mission pays for building materials and provides labor to complete home repair projects so that homes stay habitable.
 Projects include patching roofs, replacing doors and windows, installing wheelchair ramps, and replacing outhouses in addition to other necessary repairs.